Faithful3D/Website/article/_template_release.md

 id: use mc version (if no one already exist, else add a letter)
 comments: true

+ads: false #Does it needs ads after it ? (in index.html)

 author: you
 date: Nov 11, 2019